cat-wang1124/Spotify-Clustering/README.md

-#Spotify Clustering with Unsupervised Machine Learning
+# Spotify Clustering with Unsupervised Machine Learning
-## Catherine Wang
-## Phillip Carver
-## Hoanganh Taylor Nguyen
-## Nisha Davankar
+## Catherine Wang, Phillip Carver, Hoanganh Taylor Nguyen, Nisha Davankar

+This project is about using unsupervised machine learning techniques to create similar playlist clusters of Spotify songs.
+This shows the power of dimension reduction and clustering such as principal component analysis, k means, and mixture of gaussians.
+Run all the cells in order with your own client ID and client secret ID and you will be good to go.
+Questions can be directed to any of us!

-Spotify playlists in increasing cluster size:
+## Spotify playlists in increasing cluster size:
 - K-means
     - without PCA
         - https://open.spotify.com/playlist/2SfSJCoKXCWLT6EzKCJYcb